hexops/machengine.org/content/pkg/mach-model3d.md

 Compact, featureful model format & alternative to glTF.

+[Model3D](https://gitlab.com/bztsrc/model3d/) is an up-and-coming compact, featureful, universal model format that tries to address the shortcomings of existing formats (yes, including glTF - see [their rationale](https://gitlab.com/bztsrc/model3d/#rationale).)

 ## Experimental

 This is an **experimental** project according to [our stability guarantees](../../about/stability):